 Most baffling time ever.
-Prostate Cancer, Sudden Cardiac Arrest, CPR, AED Paddles nor open heart surgery have been as troubling to me.
+Prostate Cancer, Sudden Cardiac Arrest, CPR, AED Paddles nor open heart surgery have been as troubling.

 All of us have unique experiences, yet many of our reactions and feelings are similar.

 At the same time, most said nothing and just faded away.
-This is not a condemnation of them.
+What I do not intend to do is condemn anyone.
 Before this happened to me, I would have had no clue as to what to do or say.
-The best comment ever to use is a simple, "I am sorry."
-A true expression of feelings plus I did not have to try and concentrate.
+The best comment ever to use is simple, "I am sorry."
+A sincere expression of feelings plus I did not have to try and concentrate.
 Avoidance is the more common treatment.

 When the Massachusetts State Troopers arrived with a local trauma unit, they must have had something to say, but I don’t remember a word.
 I would find a packet they provided, years later, unopened.
 When shock takes over, our brain goes into a spin and our rational shifts into park and lock.

 With the passing of years, I have come to appreciate what the work site did for me, on that otherwise ordinary Tuesday afternoon.
-The night plant manager, who took over the training room's brother was the local parish priest.
+The brother of the night plant manager, where I was working, was the local parish priest.
 He arrived during all the mayhem.
 While I don't recall a thing about that encounter, he would come and have lunch with me at subsequent times.
-Those times were meaningful and I remember them with fondness.
+Those times were meaningful, and I remember them with fondness.

 Days turn into weeks before coherent thoughts surface.
 Here everyone is widely different.
-My attitude became "nothing really matters."
+My attitude became "really nothing matters."
 I could not even do routine things.
-I was uncomfortable being with anyone and I certainly did and did not want any help.
-At that point . . . everything fell into the unimportant bucket.
+I was uncomfortable being with anyone and I certainly did not want any help.
+At that point, everything fell into the unimportant bucket.

-Although I do not recall, it was reported that I told friends, “I was hiding out inside.”
+Although I do not recall, friends told me I said, “I was hiding out inside.”
 Blank stares out the patio door consumed a lot of my time.

 After eighteen years, I still feel inadequate in expressing the emotions that swirled in my mind.
 My brain cells just have a hard time getting along together.

 I had nothing meaningful to share in those early months.
 I realize that now.
-Not sure why I expected my friend to provide meaningful help.
-It is just a needy state to be in.
+Not sure why I expected my friend to provide significant help.
+It is a needy state of being.
 You have to be cautious not to let your emotions get the best of you in front of your friends.
 Realize your friends are just as uncomfortable and uncertain as you are.
 All of this will increase your chances of becoming more isolated.

-I do not know a single thing that could have been changed nor anything that could have brought significant relief, back then.
+I do not know a single thing that could have changed nor anything that would have brought significant relief, back then.

 This whole thing takes time, but not time alone.
-There is no other way I am aware of.
 Time alone will not heal anything.
 That is a myth and can become a permanent barrier to discovering your way out of "the pit."

 Now (if you are a new survivor or you are an exception to the rule) nothing I have shared will make sense for a while.
 The over-riding question for most is one word “why?”
 The sad part (maybe not) is that is unknowable.
 You can never validate why these deaths occur, yet, you along with everyone else will wonder and speculate.

-My suggestion for the beginning days, weeks, months . . . concentrate on listening and remembering (write them down) the positive things about your loved one.
+My suggestion for the beginning days, weeks, months, concentrate on listening and remembering (write them down) the positive things about your loved one.
 There will be a lot of them.
-These stories will be important building blocks as to how you will remember (or think of) your loved one in the years ahead.
+These stories will be critical building blocks as to how you will remember (or think of) your loved one in the years ahead.

 Know that there are no right things you should do or say.

 If you start off verbalizing your thoughts early on, you will increase the risk of some of them coming back to haunt you.
-Generally saying little is best.
+Saying little is best.

 As soon as you hear negative stuff, turn your listening volume off.
 You will exhaust your emotional gas tank quickly if you get confrontational about all this.
 Again, saying little is better.